Ransomk/Capstone-Data-Science-Course-Project/README.md

 # Capstone Data Science Course Project - Healthcare - Diabetes Detection

+### Summary:
+This was a comprehensive project completed as part of the Data Science PG Programme.
+This covers classification algorithms over a dataset collected on health/diagnostic variables to predict of a person has diabetes or not based on the data points.
+Apart from extensive EDA to understand the distribution and other aspects of the data.
+Pre-processing was done to identify data which was missing or did not make sense within certain columns and imputation techniques were deployed to treat missing values.
+For classification the balance of classes was also reviewed and treated using SMOTE.
+Finally models were built and compared for accuracy on various metrics.Lastly the project contains a dashboard on the original data using Tableau

 ### Note:_This is an academic project completed by me as part of my PG Data Science programme_

 ### Context: